DIY Wood Block Art

 Cutting down Wood Planks

-Since I wanted to create perfect squares blocks and since my boards had a 9″ width, I started by using a ruler and pencil.
-Mark every 9″ down the length of the 1″ x 10″ x 6′ Whitewood Board.
+Since I wanted to create perfect squares blocks and since my boards had a 9″ width, I started by using a ruler and pencil and marked every 9″ down the length of my 1″ x 10″ x 6′ Whitewood Board.

 Once my marks were made on both boards, I used a Speed Square to help make perfect 90 degree marks.
 There is a little lip on the edge of the speed square that ensures your marks are straight, it was so much more helpful that just using a ruler and trying to get close.